KIvanovvv/Social-Branch/README.md

 ## Features

 - Login/Register
-- Create,Update and Delete personal posts for Logged in users
+- Create,Read,Update and Delete personal posts for Logged in users
 - Reading and Creating comments on selected posts for Logged in users
 - Changing personal information for the user (Username, Password, Profile image)
 - Adding Bio about the user